codertimo/python-template/.github/ISSUE_TEMPLATE/proposal.md

 ---
-name: Bug Report 🕷
-about: please report creepy bug
+name: New Proposal (feature, convention etc..) 🙋‍♀️
+about: show your creativity
 title: ""
+labels: new-feature
 ---

-## What's your idea?
+### What's your idea

+### How to make it real